Magnificent Presence

 Magnificent Presence (Magnifica presenza, also known as A Magnificent Haunting) is a 2012 Italian drama film directed by Ferzan Özpetek.

 Plot

 Pietro Pontechievello is a gay man who rents a large house in the historic center of Rome.
 In the abode Pietro quickly learns of strange and mysterious presences.
-The house is haunted by the ghosts of members of a theater company dating back to the times of fascism, and now they do not know that are dead.
+The house is haunted by the ghosts of members of a theater company dating back to the times of fascism, and now they do not know, they are dead.
 Indeed, the ghosts believe they are on leave to participate in a new show, and Pietro does not know how to drive the intruders from the building.